Healthy travel demand helps cushion 737 MAX toll for American, Southwest

 “Our 2019 earnings were negatively impacted by the Boeing 737 MAX being grounded for more than 7 months, bringing a lot of uncertainty and frustration to our customers, our team and our shareholders,” American Airlines CEO Doug Parker told analysts.

+Shares of American Airlines fell 2% to $26.77 in early trading while those of smaller rival Southwest were up 1.9%.

-Still, the airline edged past Wall Street estimates for quarterly profit.
-Net income rising to $414 million, or 95 cents per share, in the fourth quarter ended Dec.
+American edged past Wall Street estimates for quarterly profit.
+Net income rose to $414 million, or 95 cents per share, in the fourth quarter ended Dec.
 31, from $325 million, or 70 cents per share, a year earlier.

 Excluding items, American earned $1.15 per share, above the average analyst estimate of $1.14 per share, according to IBES data from Refinitiv.